Golf Shaft – Definition & Types Explained

 Combining elements of both steel and graphite, composite shafts offer a balance of strength and flexibility.
 They provide control similar to steel while offering some of the speed and comfort benefits of graphite, making them versatile options for a wide range of players.

 Composite shafts are complex due to the combination of multiple materials, which results in a variety of flex patterns, torque characteristics, and weight adjustments.
 This makes it hard to predict how they will feel or perform without testing, as their construction directly affects swing dynamics and ball flight.
-As Ryan Noll explains, “Shaft science is arguably the most complex aspect of golf equipment technology,” highlighting the intricate factors that impact performance on every swing.

 Steel vs. Graphite Shafts